 But, as it is, while they can apply for refugee status from home, though few know that, they cannot yet apply for asylum until they arrive at our border.
 This has created a backlog of immigrants in Texas.

-Difficult situations propelled our southern neighbors to come now, including the hardships of COVID-19.
+Difficult situations propelled our southern neighbors to come now, including the hardships of past hurricanes and of COVID-19.
 Also, President Biden made campaign promises that gave them hope, and so, thinking that we were ready for them, they wisely headed north.
 Sadly, we weren’t yet prepared.

 When families uproot and travel thousands of miles on foot—some of them starting the trip by first getting on a boat on the other side of the world, headed for Cape Horn—they do so for sobering and terrifying reasons.